-UMSU recognises that all children have a right to:

-- be, and to feel, safe;

-- be provided with protection; and

-- the opportunity to flourish emotionally, socially, economically, educationally, and spiritually.

-UMSU will demonstrate our commitment to the safety, wellbeing and interests of children and young people through:

-- Upholding the rights of children and young people who come into contact with the organisation so that they feel heard on matters relevant to their safety and so that they feel safe and protected. - Zero tolerance of child abuse, all allegations and safety concerns will be treated seriously and consistently with our robust policies and procedures. - Adherence to our legal and moral obligations to contact authorities when we are worried about a child's safety, which we follow rigorously. - The proactive prevention of to prevent child abuse and identification risks early, taking steps to remove and reduce these risks. - Robust recruitment and training practices for all staff and volunteers. - Protecting the cultural safety of Aboriginal and Torres Strait Islander children, the cultural safety of children from culturally and/or linguistically diverse backgrounds and providing a safe environment for children and young people with a disability. - Maintaining policies, procedures and training that support our leadership team, Student Council, staff, volunteers and affiliated clubs and societies to fulfil these commitments.
+- 3.1.
+UMSU recognises that all Children have a right to: - 3.1.1. be, and to feel, safe; - 3.1.2. be provided with protection; and - 3.1.3. the opportunity to flourish emotionally, socially, economically, educationally, and spiritually. - 3.2.
+UMSU will demonstrate our commitment to the safety, wellbeing and interests of Children and Young People through: - 3.2.1.
+Upholding the rights of Children and Young People who come into contact with the organisation so that they feel heard on matters relevant to their safety and so that they feel safe and protected. - 3.2.2.
+Zero tolerance of Child abuse: all allegations and safety concerns will be treated seriously and consistently with our robust policies and procedures. - 3.2.3.
+Adherence to our legal and moral obligations to contact authorities when we are worried about a Child's safety, which we follow rigorously. - 3.2.4.
+The proactive prevention of Child abuse and identification risks early, taking steps to remove and reduce these risks. - 3.2.5.
+Robust recruitment and training practices for all staff

-4 | RESPONSIBILITIES
+- and volunteers. - 3.2.6.
+Protecting the cultural safety of Aboriginal and Torres Strait Islander Children, the cultural safety of Children from culturally and/or linguistically diverse backgrounds and providing a safe environment for Children and Young People with a disability. - 3.2.7.
+Maintaining policies, procedures and training that support our leadership team, Student Council, staff, volunteers and affiliated clubs and societies to fulfil these commitments.

+4. Responsibilities
-At UMSU, it is everyone's responsibility to:

-- Facilitate an organisational environment that is supportive of children's wellbeing and safety; and - Be familiar and comply with the applicable law, this Policy, and the Child Safe Code of Conduct.

-The UMSU Child Safety Officer (CSO) is responsible for raising child safety concerns and responding to any concerns or complaints about child safety within the organisation.
-This may include risk management, and documentation, escalating reports to the police or child protection agencies, and/or communicating with the University Safer Community Program.

-The CSO is required to:

-- understand, promote, and act in line with this Policy and the Child Protection Code of Conduct: - make themselves available for consultation with anyone who wants to raise child safety concerns at UMSU; - attend appropriate training and development on child protection issues, as required; - provide advice and support regarding the application and implementation of this Policy to UMSU.

-The CEO is responsible for working with the CSO and People and Community to create awareness and support for the organisation's child safety commitments.

-People and Community are responsible for the implementation of staff training and induction on child safety, along with the development of recruitment processes which reflect child safety practices.
+- 4.1.
+At UMSU, it is everyone's responsibility to: - 4.1.1.
+Facilitate an organisational environment that is supportive of Children's wellbeing and safety; and - 4.1.2.
+Be familiar and comply with the applicable law, this Policy, and the Child Safe Code of Conduct. - 4.2.
+The UMSU Child Safety Officer (CSO) is responsible for raising Child safety concerns and responding to any concerns or complaints about Child safety within the organisation.
+This may include risk management and documentation, escalating reports to the police or Child protection agencies, and/or communicating with the University Safer Community Program. - 4.3.
+The CSO is required to: - 4.3.1. understand, promote, and act in line with this Policy and the Child Protection Code of Conduct; - 4.3.2. make themselves available for consultation with anyone who wants to raise Child safety concerns at UMSU; - 4.3.3. attend appropriate training and development on Child protection issues, as required; - 4.3.4. provide advice and support regarding the application and implementation of this Policy to UMSU. - 4.4.
+The CEO is responsible for working with the CSO and People and Community to create awareness and support for the organisation's Child safety commitments. - 4.5.
+People and Community are responsible for implementing staff training and induction on child safety, along with the development of recruitment processes which reflect child safe practices.

-5 | DEFINITIONS
+5. Definitions